Development of a prototype for injecting immutable, non-free firmware into a WLAN SDIO chip

 - BeagleBoard if needed

-- e-mail discussion partners for any questions around engineering, PCB design, OMAP3 & BeagleBoard architecture and software
+- GTA04-team as e-mail discussion partners for questions around engineering, PCB design, OMAP3 & BeagleBoard architecture and low level software

 If you are interested, please contact email@example.com for questions, proposals and applications/bids.